Camp Katharine Parsons Restoration Project

 Now, PWCC intends to revitalize the historic property and reinstate the legacy of Katharine Parsons and her dream of giving our kids a piece of the nature that she so deeply appreciated.
 In 2019, PWCC entered into a $1 million agreement with the Minnesota Land Trust to ensure that 90% of the property remains a conservation area.
 The funds from this agreement have been earmarked to pay for revitalization efforts.

-With the help of our community, Phyllis Wheatley will now undertake the revitalization of the camp, a $5.5 million project that will rebuild infrastructure, renew wildlife, and once again welcome our neighborhood kids on hot summer days.
+With the help of our community, Phyllis Wheatley will now undertake the revitalization of the camp, a project that will rebuild infrastructure, renew wildlife, and once again welcome our neighborhood kids to come out to the lake on hot summer days.

 Our goal: Camp Katharine Parsons will be fully operational and open to our kids in 2024, coinciding with the 100-year celebration of the opening of Phyllis Wheatley Community Center!